digital-land/local-authority-addresses/content/guidance.md

 This guidance is intended to help people building a government or other public service determine the local authority which an individual property or premises resides.

 ## Using the postcode

+The postcode alone is insufficent information to find the local authority for many addresses.

 The Office for National Statistics (ONS) publishes the National Statistics Postcode Lookup ([NSPL](https://geoportal.statistics.gov.uk/search?collection=Dataset&sort=name&tags=all(PRD_NSPL))) and ONS Postcode Directory (ONSPD) [datasets](https://www.ons.gov.uk/methodology/geography/geographicalproducts/postcodeproducts), which may be used to find a local authority district for a postcode when compiling statistics.